-The City of San Jose, California, King County, Washington, Arlington County, Virginia and the Black Alliance for Just Immigration are suing President Donald Trump, Secretary of Commerce Wilbur Ross, the Department of Commerce, the Census Bureau, Census Bureau Director Steven Dillingham, and House Clerk Cheryl L. Johnson, arguing that the exclusion of undocumented immigrants from the 2020 Census state-population totals used for apportioning congressional seats and Electoral College votes is unconstitutional and otherwise illegal.
+The City of San Jose, California, King County, Washington, Arlington County, Virginia and the Black Alliance for Just Immigration sued President Donald Trump, Secretary of Commerce Wilbur Ross, the Department of Commerce, the Census Bureau, Census Bureau Director Steven Dillingham, and House Clerk Cheryl L. Johnson, arguing that the exclusion of undocumented immigrants from the 2020 Census state-population totals used for apportioning congressional seats and Electoral College votes is unconstitutional and otherwise illegal.

 On August 14, the court consolidated this case with California v.
 Trump.

 On October 22, the district court granted the plaintiffs’ motion for partial summary judgment and enjoined the federal government from implementing the memorandum.

 The federal government appealed that decision to the Supreme Court.

 On December 28, 2020, the U.S. Supreme Court vacated the district court's decision and remanded the case to the U.S. District Court for the Northern District of California in light of its December 18, 2020 opinion ruling that the case was not "ripe for review" in Trump v.
 New York.

 On January 7, 2021, the district court dismissed the case for lack of jurisdiction.